Will the Pope's visit affect how two countries deal with each other?

 in this forum:

 Will the Pope's visit amount to any significant change in either U.S. policy or political and religious freedoms within Cuba?
 What will happen if Castro opens Cuba up to the West?
-Why has the U.S. abandoned the policy of engagement in our own backyard?
+How does the U.S. hope to overcome the bitterness between the two countries?
 Is there any way to allow medicine into Cuba without changing the political goals of the embargo?

 November 24, 1997: